Maintaining Wrapper Packages

 The --verify-extraction flag additionally downloads each binary and verifies it can be extracted correctly.
 This catches issues like changed archive structures or renamed binaries inside archives.

-FNM Apps (npm): devtools pull-fnm
+Node Apps (npm): devtools pull-node

 Preview available updates:

-datamitsu devtools pull-fnm apps/fnmApps.json --update --dry-run
+datamitsu devtools pull-node apps/nodeApps.json --update --dry-run

 The --update --dry-run combination fetches the latest versions and shows what would change without writing to the file.